-I write about dark history, folklore, mythology, and hauntings from a journalistic perspective – with a heavy focus on Vancouver Island.
-Many of my older posts are Celtic in nature.
+I write about dark history, folklore, and hauntings from a journalistic perspective – with a heavy focus on Vancouver Island.
+Many of my older posts are Celtic themed.
 I’m the author of The Haunting of Vancouver Island and Way of the Wraith.
-I’ve been published online and in newsprint including the Times Colonist and Nelson’s Canadian Corrections textbook.
+I’ve also been published in the Times Colonist and Nelson’s Canadian Corrections textbook.

-My long-term project is a memoir about my experiences in Afghanistan, subsequent return with cancer, and struggles to reintegrate into society while trying to recover.
-Health challenges ended my career ambitions, yet pushed me towards my real passion: writing.
-I live a life of gratitude.
+I enjoy writing genre fiction the most, but plan to write a memoir about my experiences in Afghanistan, return with cancer, and struggle to reintegrate into society.
+Health challenges ended my career ambitions, but pushed me towards my real passion in life: writing.